roland-KA/basic-report-typst-template/titlepage.typ

   // - the page uses a grid of 1.5 cm units

   // ----- Logo ------------------------
+  place(
-  place(top + right,        // `place` so that the remaining layout is independent of the size of the logo
+    // `place` so that the remaining layout is independent of the size of the logo logo-placement,
     logo,
   )